SilverRon/7DT-Simulator/README.md

 - https://docs.google.com/document/d/1WZ4sfvgd8PFF6FsxNkKlroQqSgf5JS7jZd158eS7RLQ/edit?usp=sharing

 ## Installation
 The required version of Python is `>=3.1X`.
 For the lower version of Python, it needs to be checked in near future.
+If you install this package, **I higly recommend to install it with a new conda environment.**

 Note: *The installation using `setup.py` is under construction.*